andreapassini/DontLetLukeFall/Documentation/GDD.md

 # Questions

+## Prototype Problem
+### Luke
+Is not falling, check friction with Rigid body and Physic Material

+### Platforms
+UI Sprites does not match Platform Size, check factor size in relation with camera size and resolution

+### Action UI
+Not loading sprite form Action Sequence

 ## Platform Action

 When Luke will land on a special platform, its effect will be triggered causing Luke to perform the action specified by the platform.